jsanz/opensky-viewer/README.md

 # OpenSky viewer example

 Example application that provides a simple API to query a Elasticsearch cluster, and a web viewer to render two layers on a map.
-The application is split into front and backend subprojects:
+The application is split into front and back-end subprojects:

 * `backend`: [NestJS](https://nestjs.com/) project with [controllers](./backend/src/controllers.ts) and [service](./backend/src/services.ts) logic separated.
 Configuration to connect to the Elastic cluster is located at [`config.ts`](./backend/src/config.ts).
 Using environment variables or an `.env` file you can run the application against [Elastic Cloud](https://cloud.elastic.co/) or any host.
 Adapting this to other configurations would need to tweak the `config.ts` file according to [the docs](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/client-configuration.html).